 Should you go DIY or ESQ?

-So what are the best ways to avoid contract chaos?
+So what are the best ways to avoid video production contract chaos?
 If you choose to draft it yourself, please allocate time and attention to it, especially if you don’t have legal training or experience.
 There are plenty of free resources out there.
 Or if you want to be extra safe, hire a lawyer with contract experience.

 If you choose to draft it yourself, please allocate time and attention to it, especially if you don’t have legal training or experience.